On the topological contents of eta invariants: An intrinsic formula

 of the following objects.
 The first entry is a contravariant functor

 The remaining entries are natural transformations between functors.
 The domains and ranges of the first three are given by

-Here $\Omega P(M):=\Omega(M)[b,b^{-1}]$ is denotes the space of two-periodic smooth differential forms on $M$.
+Here the evaluation of $\Omega P$ at $M$ is the graded vector space $\Omega P(M):=\Omega(M)[b,b^{-1}]$ of two-periodic smooth real differential forms on $M$ which carries a differential $d$.
 By $ \Omega P_{cl}(M)\subseteq \Omega P(M)$ we denote its subspace of closed forms.
 The transformations $R$ and $I$ preserve the ring structures while $a$ is just additive.
-These transformations are compatible in the sense that for every manifold $M$ the following diagram commutes { } Here we define $HP\R$ similarly as $HP\Q$ in (\ref{eq8560}).
-The flat part of differential $K$-theory is defined as the kernel of the curvature transformation $R$.
-It is canonically isomorphic to $\R/\Z$-$K$-theory (with a shift), i.e. we have
+These transformations are compatible in the sense that for every manifold $M$ the following differential cohomology diagram commutes